Illumina/strelka/docs/userGuide/README.md

     --referenceFasta hg19.fa \
     --runDir ${STRELKA_ANALYSIS_PATH}

-On completion, the configuration script will create the workflow run script `${STRELKA_ANALYSIS_PATH}/runWorkflow.py` .
-This can be used to run the workflow in various parallel compute modes per the instructions in the [Execution] section below.

 #### Advanced configuration options

+There are two sources of advanced configuration options:

-* Advanced options are listed in: `${STRELKA_INSTALL_PATH}/bin/configureStrelkaWorkflow.py -- allHelp`
+* Advanced options listed in: `${STRELKA_INSTALL_PATH}/bin/configure${type}Workflow.py --allHelp`
     * These options are indented primarily for workflow development and debugging, but could be useful for runtime optimization in some specialized cases.
+* Options listed in the file: `${STRELKA_INSTALL_PATH}/bin/configure${type}Workflow.py.ini`
+    * These parameters are not expected to change frequently.
+Changing the file listed above will re-configure all runs of the corresponding workflow from this installation.
+  To change parameters for a single run, copy the `ini` file to another location, change the desired parameter values and supply the new file using the configuration script's `--config FILE` option.

 ### Execution